numberplates/plateit-api-docs/fundamentals/conventions.md

 ### Results Per Page

 By default, collections return 25 objects per page.
 This can be increased by passing the following query: `?per_page=75`.
-Some collections allow up to 1000 per page.
+Most collection allow for up to 100 items per page but some allow for up to 1000.

 ### Ordering Results